FREELANG Dictionary: Language platform

 The FREELANG operates four separate language websites: English, Dutch, French and Spanish.

 Its fellow Dutch Dictionary Project versions include sites in Czech, Esperanto, Italian and Russian.
 At the height of the Dutch Dictionary Project, sites in Danish, German, Hungarian, Norwegian, Polish, Brazilian Portuguese and Swedish also existed.

 Services

 Dictionary

 Various language modules make up the core of the FREELANG dictionary.
 Language modules may be accessed through either the on-line interface page or off-line FREELANG dictionary program.
 While the on-line interface page accommodates all platforms, the off-line dictionary program to access the modules is currently available only for Microsoft Windows.
 The software is available in English (en), French (fr), Dutch (nl) or Spanish (es).

 Translations

-FREELANG Translation Help Service provides some translation services for free, as long at is not too long and not for a commercial purpose.
+FREELANG Translation Help Service provides some translation services for free, as long as is not too long and not for a commercial purpose.
 The service is accessed through a request form and a volunteer translator replies via e-mail.